PUT-PTM/GPS-GSM_Tracker-/README.md

 # GPS-GSM_Tracker-
-Overview - GPS-GSM Tracker is a device that sends its GPS coordinates via SMS.
+Overview - GPS-GSM Tracker is a device that sends its GPS coordinates via SMS message.
 Description - Its components are:
 Tools -
 How to run -